yanshu/pisa/README.md

 # PISA

-PINGU Simulation and Analysis (PISA) is software written for performing analyses based upon Monte Carlo simulations of the [IceCube neutrino observatory](https://icecube.wisc.edu/), including the [DeepCore](https://arxiv.org/abs/1109.6096) low-energy in-fill array and the proposed [PINGU](https://arxiv.org/abs/1401.2046) addition (and similar detectors).
-PISA was originally developed to handle the low-statistics Monte Carlo (MC) for PINGU, but has grown into a generally-applicable analysis tool not restricted to a single detector and is now applicable to high-MC analyses.
+PINGU Simulation and Analysis (PISA) is software written for performing analyses based upon Monte Carlo simulations of the [IceCube neutrino observatory](https://icecube.wisc.edu/), including the [DeepCore](https://arxiv.org/abs/1109.6096) low-energy in-fill array and the proposed [PINGU](https://arxiv.org/abs/1401.2046) addition (as well as other similar detectors).
+PISA was originally developed to handle the low-statistics Monte Carlo (MC) for PINGU, but has grown into a generally-applicable analysis tool not restricted to a single detector that is also useful for both low- and high-MC analyses.

 ## Modular architecture

-PISA implements a modular architecture where a user can define custom analysis pipelines and within those pipelines the user can choose among several implementations of each stage of the analysis.
-Finally, multiple types of analyses can be run depending upon the user's desire for speed and/or accuracy.
+PISA implements a modular architecture where a user can define custom analysis pipelines, and within those pipelines the user can choose among several implementations of each stage of the analysis.
+Finally, multiple types of analyses can be run with the defined pipelines, where choice of analysis depends upon desire for speed vs. accuracy.

 ## Analysis types